zakilive/iot-cloud-riot/README.md

 ### Using an IPv4 address to access a web browser:

-Users can access Grafana's web interface using their web browsers and the EC2 instance's public IPv4 address.
+Users can access Grafana's web interface using their web browsers and following the EC2 instance's public IPv4 address.
 The Grafana interface visualizes sensor data in real time, allowing for data analysis and decision-making.

 [Jump to Index](#index)
 ### Basic Troubleshoots:<a name="troubleshoots"></a>